jeniscodes/Lesaratte-2.0/README.md

 There is a also a setting page for logged in user which enables them to upload or change their username, name and display image at any instant.

-The whole site is totally mobile resposive.
+The whole site is totally mobile responsive.

 .